JasonHan666/ROS-wheeled-robot-master/kinetic/usage.md

 When the map in Rviz becomes satisfactory, run the following:

 	rosrun map_server map_saver
 Map files (map.pgm and map.yaml will be stored).
 The map files are crucial in future navigation tasks.
+Maps are then stored under four_wheel_urdf/maps, be sure you have the correct path in launch files.
 ## How to navigate in Rviz
 This function is implemented following the guide from GU YUE JU.
 Before we start, the navigation toolbox should be installed.

 ### Install navigation toolbox
+Theoretically once you cloned this project the navigation toolbox will be download together the kinetic workspace.
+You can choose to install on yourself.
 I've tried the apt-get install ros-kinetic-navigation but somehow failed.
 If you meet the same problem , try install with source code: https://blog.csdn.net/qq_33662195/article/details/85110154